Zeanon/StorageManager/README.md

-# storagemanager
+# StorageManager
-storagemanager - A Library to store data in a better way.
+StorageManager - A Library to store data in a better way.

 Do you want to save your config files easily and **independently** from Bukkit or BungeeCord?<br>
 Want to do more than just use simple .yml files store data?<br>